She was very young then. And now, she is older. Not mature. But older.

-And it was with utmost heavy heart and teary eyes that she was seen off.
-Even the little Niara, or Amrit should I say now, seemed to be sad with her going away.
+And it was with an utmost heavy heart and teary eyes that she was seen off.
+Even the little Niara (or Amrit should I say now), seemed to be sad with her going away.

 On her way to the airport, she crossed the restaurant where they used to hang out all the time – Niara, Shiv, their friends and she, herself.
 This was the place which had seen the best moments of their lives – the carefree ones; where one could be pardoned for not being considerate.
 Or thoughtful.
 Next, she came across the chapel she had met Shiv’s mother.
 And that’s were she remembered with a heavy heart, a request.

 But alas.
 What was she to say?
-She had either lost her abilities, or the ideas.
+She had either lost her abilities or ideas.